itchio/butler/docs/pushing.md

 *Channel names will determine the initial set of tags of a slot, but you can always fix them later.*

+If you run into errors, see the [Troubleshooting](troubleshooting.md) page for help with common issues like incorrect paths, spaces in file names, or authentication problems.

 ## Okay, show me

 If you push the same directory twice: